Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 security guarantees of the system, as there are no enforceable requirements on their behavior.
-They are not audited for correct behavior like certificate authorities are, and there are no technical mechanisms to prevent misbehavior like a transparency log would have.
+They are not audited for correct behavior like certificate authorities are, and there are no technical mechanisms to prevent misbehavior like a Transparency Log would have.
 This has had the real-world impact of undermining the claimed transparency guarantees of these systems {{ct-in-wild}}.

-Key Transparency {{!I-D.draft-ietf-keytrans-protocol}} augments a transparency log with additional structure to allow efficient and verifiable searches for specific data.
-This allows server operators to download only the contents of the transparency log that's relevant to them, while still being able to guarantee that no certificates have been issued for their domains that they are unaware of.
-As a result of the significantly reduced need for outbound bandwidth, operating such a transparency log would cost around one million times less than it would otherwise.
+Key Transparency {{!I-D.draft-ietf-keytrans-protocol}} augments a Transparency Log with additional structure to allow efficient and verifiable searches for specific data.
+This allows server operators to download only the entries of the Transparency Log that're relevant to them, while still being able to guarantee that no certificates have been issued for their domains that they are unaware of.
+As a result of the significantly reduced need for outbound bandwidth, operating such a Transparency Log would cost around one million times less than it would otherwise.

 ## Summary